aanjansai1112/Custom-Fluentd/README.md

 Now Nginx ingress logs starts to insert into the bigQuery.

 ***
-You can use bigQuery as datasource and visualize the data.
+You can use bigQuery as datasource and visualize the data(superset, datastudio and etc).

 Here i used Google Datastudio for visualization.